When seeking a new job, you want to streamline your strategy to be more efficient.

 Honesty and Feedback

 In some situations, you may find yourself giving responses to questions you’re not familiar with.
 This may not work in your favor if you’re looking to give the impression of an authority figure in your field.

-When asked questions during a heavy civil or commercial construction interviews, the best approach is to time your responses.
+When asked questions during heavy civil or commercial construction interviews, the best approach is to time your responses.
 If you find yourself talking for more than a minute, withdraw and get back to the question at hand.

 Don’t be in a rush to answer questions just for the sake of it.
-If it’s something you cannot give insights to after probing, or just don’t know, be sure to communicate that you’ll get back to them is they so wish.
+If it’s something you cannot give insights to after probing, or just don’t know, be sure to communicate that you’ll get back to them if they so wish.